 Meet Coach Carol

-Carol graduated from the University of North Carolina at Chapel Hill with a B.S. in Business Administration.
+Carol is an ICF ACC credentialed coach with a focus on leadership development for new IT managers.
 She worked in the information technology industry for 25 years before pursuing her passion of coaching full time.
 Carol combines her professional world experience, along with lessons she’s gleaned from her many coaches, to help her clients realize their full potential.
 Carol completed her coach education through Healthcare Coaching Institute.
 When she’s not coaching, Carol enjoys cycling, reading, and spending time with her family.
 Her husband of 30+ years, John, is the love of her life and her biggest supporter.

 About Coach Carol

 After graduating from the University of North Carolina at Chapel Hill with a B.S. in Business Administration, I found myself working at a multi-national pharmaceutical organization in information technology.
 The 25 years I spent with the company afforded me numerous opportunities to work with a diverse set of colleagues throughout the world.
 While I learned a lot from my work inside this organization and am grateful for those opportunities, I always felt like something was missing.